-Pulse Vascular is a state-of-the-art office based Vascular Lab that is AAAA certfied with additional ACR accreditiation in Vascular Ultrasound.
+Pulse Vascular is a state-of-the-art office based Vascular Lab that is AAAA certified with additional ACR accreditation in Vascular Ultrasound.
 Dr. Hollander, and his highly trained and qualified staff, make Pulse Vascular one of the leading vascular centers in New Jersey with offices less than an hour away from Philadelphia, Camden, Bridgeton, Vineland, Millville, Cape May, Wildwood, Ocean City, Atlantic City, Woodbine, Egg Harbor Township, Deptford, Cherry Hill, Trenton, Freehold, Toms River, Brick Township and Long Beach.

 Here are some highlights of people helped by Dr. Hollander and the Pulse Vascular Team.